Sarah Chaudhary

 Vice Chair

 Syed Naqvi has been living in Medicine Hat since 2005.
 He attended Medicine Hat High School and completed all of his studies at University of Alberta and Concordia University.
 He started working in Lac La Biche, Alberta, in 2012 but moved back to Medicine Hat in 2013 and has been working in Public Health with AHS ever since.
-He has two daughters; 5 years old and 19 months old.
+He has two daughters; 8 years old and 5 years old.
 His older daughter started CAPE in September 2022 in Kindergarten.
 He is currently on the Board of Directors of Saamis Immigration.
 He is looking forward to being involved with CAPE’s Board of Directors as it affords him the opportunity to contribute to the school.

 Natasha LeRuyet Warriner